Jamadagni (film)

-Jamadagni is a 1988 Indian Telugu-language action film starring Ghattamaneni Krishna in the titular role of a journalist who fights against a cunning politician enacted by Kaikala Satyanarayana.
+Jamadagni is a 1988 Indian Telugu-language action film directed by Bharathiraja starring Krishna in the title role of a journalist who fights against a cunning politician enacted by Kaikala Satyanarayana.
 Radha played the female lead while Sumalatha, Charu Hassan, Gollapudi Maruti Rao and Kakinada Shyamala played other supporting roles.
-The film directed by Bharathiraja had musical score by Ilayaraja.
-It was dubbed in Tamil as Naarkaali Kanavugal which never got released.
+The film had musical score by Ilayaraja.

+The film was a box office failure.
+It was dubbed in Tamil as Naarkaali Kanavugal, which never got released.

 Cast

+Production

+The film was produced by Neelakanta, who went on to direct films like Show and Missamma.
+He produced this film as he was a fan of films directed by Bharathiraja.

 Soundtrack

 Ilayaraja scored and composed the film's soundtrack album.